supitalp/time_bomb/README.md

 # TimeBomb Online

-An online multiplayer game based on Iello's tabletop game, *TimeBomb*.
+An online multiplayer game based on Iello's tabletop game, [TimeBomb](https://www.iello.fr/fr/fiche/time-bomb).
 Play with up to 8 friends, on your computer or your phone.

 Play on Heroku: [http://time-bomb-online.herokuapp.com](http://time-bomb-online.herokuapp.com)